OMNIALowCode/omnia3/docs/pages/omnia3/Modeler/omnia3_modeler_behaviours.md

 ## 2. Types of Behaviours

-There are currently five different execution moments for behaviours, which follow a logical flow:
+There are currently six different execution moments for behaviours, which follow a logical flow:
 - **Initialize**: Executes when an entity is initiated in the behaviour engine to perform an update or create;
 - **Before Change**: Executes immediately before an update is received for that entity;
 - **Formula**: Executes during updates, requires an attribute, and **calculates** the value of that attribute.
 Must return a value of the correct type;